ratsclub/dotfiles/README.md

 - `overlays`: [Nix Overlays][];
 - `templates`: [Nix Flake][] templates that I use to start new projects or package existing ones.
+  - Run `nix flake init -t github:ratsclub/dotfiles#templates.<template>` to use the templates.
+See the [default.nix file](./templates/default.nix) for a complete list of available templates.

 [NixOS]: https://nixos.org
 [Nix]: https://nixos.org